Vancouver Truck Accident Lawyer

 You must prove that the truck driver or other defendant’s breach of the standard of care legally and proximately resulted in all of your injuries and damages.

 Damages for truck accident cases in Washington usually consist of economic damages, such as compensation for medical and physical therapy bills and lost wages.
-There are also non-economic damages, such as damages for lost earning capacity, pain and suffering (past, present, and future), inconvenience, and loss of spousal support.
+There are also non-economic damages, such as damages for lost earning capacity, pain and suffering (past, present, and future) and inconvenience.
 A Vancouver truck accident attorney will be able to assist you with proving your damages.